SWittouck/benchmark-scarap/README.md

 ## Datasets

-Here follows a brief description of the files in the benchmark datasets:
+Here follows a brief description of the files in the benchmark datasets.

 `data/lactobacillales` (created by code in `scr/01_prepare_lactobacillales`)

 * `accessions_genusreps.tsv` and `accessions_speciesreps.tsv`:
-    * subsets of the table `bac120_metadata_r89.tsv`, downloaded from the GTDB
+    * subsets of the table `bac120_metadata_r207.tsv`, downloaded from the GTDB
     * NCBI assembly accession number and genus name for one representative genome per genus/species of Lactobacillales
     * created by the script `src/01_prepare_lactobacillales/01_select_representatives.R`
 * `genomes_ncbi`